JilaApp/Jila/backend/README.md

 ### Learn more

-To learn more about developing with Expo, look at the following resources:
+To learn more about developing with Next.js or Prisma, look at the following resources:

 - [Nextjs documentation](https://nextjs.org/docs): Learn Next.js fundamentals
 - [Prisma documentation](https://www.prisma.io/docs): Learn Prisma fundamentals